Objectives for 2013-2014

-On behalf of the deposit libraries, the British Library will archive copies of freely accessible UK websites and web pages from the open web, using an automated crawling or harvesting process.
+On behalf of the deposit libraries, the British Library archives copies of freely accessible UK websites and web pages from the open web, using an automated crawling or harvesting process.

-- A 'snapshot' of every website within scope — currently estimated at around 4.8 million active sites — will be archived at least once a year.
+- A 'snapshot' of every website within scope — currently estimated at around 4.8 million active sites — is archived at least once a year

-- Certain websites within scope — perhaps up to 500, but unlikely to exceed 250 — will be archived on a more frequent basis such as quarterly, monthly, weekly or even daily, to ensure that rapidly changing or updated content is recorded adequately.
-Such websites will be selected qualitatively for their importance and research value, with the crawl frequency being adapted to the circumstances and nature of the content.
+- Certain websites within scope — perhaps up to 500, but unlikely to exceed 250 — are archived on a more frequent basis such as quarterly, monthly, weekly or even daily, to ensure that rapidly changing or updated content is recorded adequately.
+Such websites are selected qualitatively for their importance and research value, with the crawl frequency being adapted to the circumstances and nature of the content

 - In addition, the legal deposit libraries envisage crawling other selected websites within 'special collections'.
 Perhaps four or five new collections will be developed each year, defined qualitatively by important events (which may involve crawling specific websites relatively frequently for a limited period) or by important themes (which may involve crawling selected websites regularly over a longer period).

 The regulations presume library harvesting as the default means of delivery, but also cover mutual agreements between individual publishers and libraries for alternative means of delivery: